KerryJB/grav-learn/pages/01.basics/02.requirements/docs.md

 1. [Visual Studio Code](https://code.visualstudio.com/) - Similar to Atom, it's built using Electron, Node, as well as HTML/CSS.
 It's quite lightweight and has many plugins available, including very good support for PHP and JavaScript.
 This is the current recommended editor for developing for Grav.
 2. [Atom](http://atom.io) - MacOS/Windows/Linux - A new editor developed by Github.
 It's free and open source.
 It is similar to Sublime, but does not have the sheer depth of plugins available yet.
 3. [SublimeText](http://www.sublimetext.com/) - MacOS/Windows/Linux - A commercial developer's editor, but well worth the price.
-Very powerful especially combined with plugins such as [Markdown Extended](https://sublime.wbond.net/packages/Markdown%20Extended), [Pretty YAML](https://sublime.wbond.net/packages/Pretty%20YAML), and [PHP-Twig](https://sublime.wbond.net/packages/PHP-Twig).
+Very powerful, especially combined with plugins such as [Markdown Extended](https://sublime.wbond.net/packages/Markdown%20Extended), [Pretty YAML](https://sublime.wbond.net/packages/Pretty%20YAML), and [PHP-Twig](https://sublime.wbond.net/packages/PHP-Twig).
 4. [Notepad++](http://notepad-plus-plus.org/) - Windows - A free and very popular developer's editor for Windows.
 5. [Bluefish](http://bluefish.openoffice.nl/index.html) - MacOS/Windows/Linux - A free, open source text editor geared towards programmers and web developers.
-6. [Kate](https://kate-editor.org/about-kate/) - MacOS/Windows/Linux - A light yet powerfull and versatile opensource text editor and programming tool, supporting highlighting for over 300 languages (including Markdown).
+6. [Kate](https://kate-editor.org/about-kate/) - MacOS/Windows/Linux - A light yet powerful and versatile open source text editor and programming tool, supporting highlighting for over 300 languages (including Markdown).

 ### Markdown Editors